Topics » Disease » Chemical Carcinogens: How Safe Are You?

 Dangerous Diets

-Considering that the 1958 Delaney Clause stipulated that any substance shown to cause cancer in experimental animals must be labeled a carcinogen, then we must ask: Why isn’t animal protein labeled a carcinogen?
+Considering that the 1958 Delaney Clause stipulated that any substance shown to cause cancer in experimental animals must be labeled a carcinogen, we must ask, Why isn’t animal protein labeled a carcinogen?
 There is quite an irony here.
 For a chemical to be considered carcinogenic, the cancer must result from ingesting excessive amounts of a particular substance.
 Yet, only modest amounts of animal protein have been found to result in cancerous tumors in animal studies.
 Moreover, human studies also support this carcinogenic effect of animal protein, even at usual levels of consumption.
-In my view, no chemical carcinogen is nearly so important in causing human cancer as animal protein.
+In my view, no chemical carcinogen is nearly as important in causing human cancer as animal protein.

 References